Frequently Asked Questions

 As well as the completed online application form, we also need the following:

 - A copy of your current or final academic transcripts and their official translations

 - A copy of your degree certificates and their official translations (if you have already completed your degree)

-- Two academic references
+- one academic reference

-- any additional documents specifically listed on the Taught degree programmes A-Z
+- Any additional documents specifically listed on the Taught degree programmes A-Z

 - Copy of your passport (photo page) - non-EU applicants only

-I have not finished my first degree: can I still apply?
+I have not finished my first degree, can I still apply?